-Many of our 15,000 visitors per month are Non-U.S. Residents, visiting from India, Australia, England, and other countries in Europe primarily, I suppose because these are the English speaking countries.
+Many of our 30,000 visitors per month are Non-U.S. Residents, visiting from India, Australia, England and other countries in Europe primarily, I suppose because these are the English speaking countries.

 The question I am asked most frequently is, “Can you sell life insurance to me if I’m not a U.S. citizen and don’t live in the United States?”

-There are some obvious countries that life insurance companies would be weary of in the Middle East, but even there, you can get insurance depending on where you live.
-I recently got a request for insurance from a woman in Israel.
-The key here is that she didn’t live in a hot zone for dangerous activity, and I was able to find a couple carriers who would make offers to her.
+There are some obvious countries that life insurance companies would be wary of in the Middle East, but even there, you can get insurance depending on where you live.
+I recently received a request for insurance from a woman in Israel.
+The key here is that she didn’t live in a hot zone for dangerous activity and I was able to find a couple carriers who would make offers to her.

 Per Prudential’s “Non-U.S. Resident Highlighter”, a Non-U.S. resident is defined as: Individuals who do not have a full-time permanent U.S. residence or reside outside of the U.S. for 3 months or more annually.
 Citizenship is not a determining factor in defining a Non-U.S. Resident.